Correlation induced out-of-phase plasmon in an electron liquid

 In this Letter we contend that a recent series of work on the strongly coupled classical binary systems of charged particles (binary ionic mixtures - BIM) \cite{Kalman2014,Silvestri2015} opens a new way to approach the fundamental physics of the OPO.
-In particular, the Quasi-Localized Charge Approximation (QLCA) \cite{Kalman1990,*Golden2000} which was originally developed for strongly coupled classical systems, should provide an appropriate framework for the description of the collective excitations in the HEG as well.
-The QLCA has been verified by simulations \cite{Ohta2000,*Kalman2007,*Donko2008,*Golden2010,*Ott2012,*Rosenberg2016} and experiments \cite{Piel2006,*Hartmann2009} and as such may be considered a well-tested approximation scheme.
+In particular, the Quasi-Localized Charge Approximation (QLCA) \cite{Kalman1990,Golden2000} which was originally developed for strongly coupled classical systems, should provide an appropriate framework for the description of the collective excitations in the HEG as well.
+The QLCA predictions have been extensively verified by simulations \cite{Ohta2000,Kalman2000}.
+The application of the QLCA to quantum systems, though, requires some further considerations.
+What should remain valid in the quantum regime is that once the particles occupy a set of fairly well-defined quasi-equilibrium positions their dynamics can be described in terms of coupled oscillating dipoles.
+This philosophy that was first formulated in the Born-von Karman classical harmonic phonon approximation has been carried through to the description quantum crystals as well.
+Thus its extension to charged liquids, which is the basic idea of the QLCA, should not distinguish between classical and quantum systems either.
+This similarity notwithstanding the quantum dynamics of the degenerate electron liquid exhibits features that are absent in a classical plasma.
+These effects need to be included in the QLCA formalism in order for it to be applicable to the electron liquid.

+Here we have to emphasize that the QLCA addresses a system in the strong coupling regime, where the particles are quasi-localized.
+For the electron liquid this is a much more precise requirement than for a classical plasma.
+Whether a classical trajectory exhibits features of localization is a matter of gradation, and is determined by somewhat arbitrary criteria \cite{Donko2002}.
+In the electron liquid, in contrast, whether the description of the system in terms of free particle momentum states forming a Fermi distribution or in terms of localized Wannier-type wave functions is more appropriate constitutes a clear-cut difference.